AmyPhung/robo_dodgeball/neural_network.md

 Along the lines of simplicity and completeness, we decided to design our model to handle only a 1 ball case.
 In our simulation, there were actually several balls rolling towards the robot at once, but for our MVP, we could only choose to focus on dodging one ball at a time.
 More specifically, the robot would only try to dodge the closest ball at any given time.

 We also decided to represent the ball state using vectors so that every case would be unique.
 This meant we had 4 inputs into our model, the x and y position of the ball relative to the robot, and the x and y velocity of the ball relative to the global frame.
 We removed the intermediate layer but kept the activation functions.

-The performance of this model in our Gazebo simulation ...

 When we implemented this model and took a closer look at how this model was working under the hood, we found that the model was assigning a high weight to the x position of the ball, and a relatively lower weight to every other input.
 This makes sense logically as we would expect the robot to pay the most attention to the x position of the ball to know whether it should move and where it should move.
 However, this has an unintended consequence.
 If a ball is coming straight at the robot, that means its x is represented as a 0, or a value very close to zero.
 Even with a high weight attached to this value, it’s still too small for the model to move the robot out of the way.
 To do that, it would have to make an abstract connection between the x position of the ball and the x velocity of the ball, and learn that a ball with a small x position and a small x velocity means that the robot needs to move out of the way.
 Fortunately, this high weight on x position when the x position is close to zero does work well with balls that are coming in at angle, as these balls are less likely to hit the robot if it doesn’t move.